CharlyCst/parrot/readme.md

 - Interactive REPL to navigate and interact with your snapshots.
 - [Soon] Can easily be integrated in your CI.

+## Disclaimer

+This project is still under development, it may have rough corners and the interface may change overtime.
+Don't hesitate to try it for small projects, but don't rely solely on **parrot** for your production grade software test suite.

 ## Table of contents

 - [Installation](#installation)